 Gelatin based glue is great, as it is clear and waterproof, but it takes a bit more effort and more resources to make.
 It is well worth it, though, if you plan to stick your puzzle onto glass.
-There are other ways of preparing glue like using milk and vinegar, but I would suggest against this since it does not have a good shelf life.
+This glue does not stand up well though, so it is for one time use and cannot be stored. e-How has great tutorials for making this type of glue.

 *Note: Be careful when gluing puzzles – it not recommended to glue puzzles that have special or high-quality finishing like glitter or matte-finished puzzles.
 The glue could ruin the quality of the puzzle.
 In these cases, it’s best to go with something like Puzzle Presto – sticky sheets that you can use on the back of the puzzle that don’t cause damage to the pieces.